ahmar-volopay/assignment-1/README.md

 # Assignment-1
 Assignment-1, basically creating a table by taking data from props.

+Here is a live version hosted on Netlify: https://harmonious-duckanoo-dfcc31.netlify.app/

 Taking Enums (headers from `./src/components/constants/tableHeaders.js`) defining the structure of the table/(header of table).

 Using these headers, in `./App.jsx`, we create an array to store the objects, i.e., `values`.